-Stan Breckenridge has performed and given lecture-performances in England, France, Germany, Hungary, Japan, Lithuaina, Mexico, Morocco, Poland, Slovakia, and the Ukraine.
+Stan Breckenridge has performed and given lecture-performances worldwide in places such as England, France, Germany, Hungary, Japan, Lithuania, Mexico, Morocco, Poland, Slovakia, and the Ukraine.
 United States performances include The Dorothy Chandler Pavilion, The Greek Theater, The Los Angeles Forum, The Los Angeles Sports Arena, The Hollywood Bowl, The Watts Summer Festival, Capitol Records, and on various national TV programs.
-Stan Breckenridge has appeared with and/or performed for personalities such as Madeleine Albright, Bill Cosby, Mahalia Jackson, Jerry Lewis, Martha Reeves (of the Vandellas), Larry McCormick, Greg Morris, Rowan and Martin, David Ruffin (of the Temptations), Nancy Sinatra, John Travolta, John Wayne, and many others.
+Stan Breckenridge has appeared with and/or performed for personalities such as Madeleine Albright, Muhammad Ali, Jim Brown, Jennifer Ehle, Five Blind Boys of Alabama, Rosey Grier, Merv Griffin, Rosemary Harris, Mahalia Jackson, Wojciech Karolak, King Curtis Band, Fela Ransome-Kuti, Ketty Lester, Jerry Lewis, Moms Mabley, Larry McCormick, Greg Morris, Martha Reeves (of the Vandellas), Rowan & Martin, David Ruffin (of the Temptations), Avery Schrieber, Bernie Shaw, Nancy Sinatra, O.C.
+Smith, Bobby Taylor, Lea Thompson, John Travolta, John Wayne, Bobby Womack, Jimmy Witherspoon, and many others.